Skip to main content

 And in January 2025, the FDA banned one of these additives: Red Dye No. 3.
 Food manufacturers have until 2027 before they must eliminate the dye from their products.
 Medication manufacturers have until January 2028.

-While sales of Skittles will continue for now, many other classic packaged candies and foods will lose their spot on grocery store shelves across the U.S. unless they’re made without Red Dye No. 3.
+Sales of Skittles will continue for now.
+However, many other classic packaged candies and foods risk losing their spot on grocery store shelves across the U.S. — unless they’re made without these synthetic dyes.
 Here’s why.

 Did California ban Skittles?